AJie1210/Project-MaskDetection/mask-detection/README.roboflow.txt

-Mask Detection - v1 2024-12-21 3:47am
+Mask Detection - v2 2024-12-22 5:20pm
 ==============================

-This dataset was exported via roboflow.com on December 20, 2024 at 7:50 PM GMT
+This dataset was exported via roboflow.com on December 22, 2024 at 9:21 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects